ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

    "README", "Brief intro to CIME"
-   "README.md", "README in markdown language" "README.unit_testing", "Instructions on running unit tests with CIME" "cime_config/", "shared and model-specific configuration files" "components/", "CIME-provided components including data and stub models" "driver_cpl/", "CIME-provided main driver for a climate model" "externals/", "Software provided with CIME for building a climate model" "scripts/", "The CIME user interface"
+   "README.md", "README in markdown language" "README.unit_testing", "Instructions on running unit tests with CIME" "config/", "Shared and model-specific configuration files" "scripts/", "The CIME user interface"
-   "share/", "Source code provided by CIME and used by multiple components" "tests/", "tests"
+   "src/", "Model source code provided by CIME" "tests/", "tests"
-   "tools/", "Stand-alone tools useful for climate modeling" "utils/", "source code for CIME scripts and functions"
+   "tools/", "Stand-alone tools useful for climate modeling" "utils/", "Some perl source code for CIME scripts; see scripts/lib for python version"

-Users should start in the "scripts" subdirectory.
+Here are some other key subdirectories, down one level in the directory structure.

+.. csv-table:: Content of some key CIME sub-directories
+   :header: "Directory or Filename", "Description"
+   :widths: 150, 300

+   "config/cesm/", "CESM-specific configuration options" "config/acme/", "ACME-specific configuration options" "src/components/", "CIME-provided components including data and stub models" "src/drivers/", "CIME-provided main driver for a climate model" "src/externals/", "Software provided with CIME for building a climate model" "src/share/", "Model source code provided by CIME and used by multiple components" "scripts/lib/", "Infrastructure source code for CIME scripts and functions"

 Discovering available cases
 ==============================